Our Human Right to Inclusion

-As we move into childhood many of will receive confusing messages from our parents and carers, that will leave us feeling at odds with part of what we genuinely feel inside, something to this effect “don’t act like this…. don’t do this….don’t behave like this” and so on.
-When we move into our teen years these often subtle but powerful messages about what’s right an wrong, that we may have been exposed in our childhood, can often become a potential sauce of inner anxiety as we try to develop our identity and establish our self worth in society.
+As we move into childhood many will receive confusing messages from our parents and carers, that will leave us feeling at odds with part of what we genuinely feel inside, something to this effect “don’t act like this…. don’t do this….don’t behave like this” and so on.
+When we move into our teen years these, often subtle but powerful messages about what’s right and wrong, can become a potential sauce of inner anxiety as we try to develop our identity and establish our self worth in society.
 For many people who do not fit into the everyday average human being, either physically, mentally or emotionally this can cause significant internal conflict.
 Those simple message we may have received from our parents start to create an integral tug of war.
-Added to these messages is the reinforcement that society brings with peer pressure and maybe societies shadow, hidden in its ability to subtly reinforce discrimination by affirming ways of being through the media, also have a big part to play in adding conflict to our internal tug of war.
+Added to these messages is the reinforcement that society brings with peer pressure.
+Maybe societies shadow too, hidden in its ability to subtly reinforce discrimination, by affirming ways of being, through the media, also have a big part to play in adding conflict to our internal tug of war.

 The Cracks In The Walls Of Society

-For many of us, as we look deeper into this world we we live in, as we get past adolescents and move towards maturity, we start to see the cracks in the walls, those hidden messages from childhood, and their potential to become established hidden prejudices within pockets of society.
+For many of us, as we look deeper into this world we live in, as we get past adolescents and move towards maturity, we start to see the cracks in the walls, those hidden messages from childhood, and their potential to become established hidden prejudices within pockets of society.
 However we still have to live with these prejudices and living often means everyday, continually.
-So if we happen to be someone who does not fit the average person, if we happen to be someone who looks, experiences, feels or thinks in a different way as we get older we have to work hard to find ourselves within, to love ourselves for who we are.
+So if we happen to be someone who does not fit the average person, if we happen to be someone who looks, experiences, feels or thinks in a different way, maybe we have to work harder to find ourselves within, to love ourselves for who we are.
 This takes time, it’s a journey, often a hard journey and for many a cruel and crushing journey, that when put against the pressures of society, can leave some people unable to complete without emotional and mental health issues taking their toll.